dMEK/PiRover/README.md

 A lot of the original code was very ugly with redundancies The code has been cleaned up somewhat, but is still untested as of 26/3/2017

+EDIT: having now worked through Wolfram Donat's book, it explains some of the basics fairly well, but the desctiption of interfacing and functioning of the hardware is packing and in some cases innaccurate And the code is quite buggy, having found numerous errors in the code while working through it It is also decidedly ugly, not setting constants for pins, and repeating the entire control code block In the final script - once with GPS and once without More detailed explenation of the use of Python Modules would also have helped in the clarity of this book